NDCMS/lobster/README.md

 * [CMS squid statistics](http://wlcg-squid-monitor.cern.ch/snmpstats/indexcms.html)

 # Advanced usage

-## Storage elements

-Lobster supports multiple file transfer methods:  via Work Queue, Chirp, XrootD (input only), and SRM (output only.)
-Configuration is done in terms of paths and URLs that all point to the same output directory.
-Output files are then saved in sub-directories named after the task labels.

-Access to storage elements is defined by a list of access methods that is traversed until file access is successful.
-Here is an example for jobs at Notre Dame:

-    storage:
-        use work queue for inputs: false   # default is false use work queue for outputs: false  # default is false disable input streaming: false     # default is false shuffle inputs: true               # default is false shuffle outputs: true              # default is false

-        input:
-          - hdfs:///store/user/<user>/<some input directory>
-          - file:///hadoop/store/user/<user>/<some input directory>
-          - root://ndcms.crc.nd.edu//store/user/<user>/<some input directory>
-          - srm://T3_US_NotreDame/store/user/<user>/<some input directory>
-          - chirp://<your server>:<your port>/<some input directory>
-        output:
-          - hdfs:///store/user/<user>/<output directory>
-          - file:///hadoop/store/user/<user>/<output directory>
-          - root://ndcms.crc.nd.edu//store/user/<user>/<output directory>
-          - srm://T3_US_NotreDame/store/user/<user>/<output directory>
-          - chirp://<your server>:<your port>/<output directory>

-For analysis jobs streaming from external sites via XrootD, `input` should be empty.
-To use the Tier 2 at CERN for storage, use:

-    storage:
-        input:
-          - root://T2_CH_CERN//store/user/<user>/<input directory>
-          - srm://T2_CH_CERN//store/user/<user>/<input directory>
-        output:
-          - root://T2_CH_CERN//store/user/<user>/<output directory>
-          - srm://T2_CH_CERN//store/user/<user>/<output directory>

 ## Setting up a Chirp server

 Using Chirp for stage-in and stage-out can be helpful when standard CMS